-Hebrews 13:9 "Do not be carried away by all kinds of strange teachings . . . which is of no benefit to those who do so" (NIV) The specific type of false teachings that Paul includes here deal with dietary laws (which probably referred to the strict Jewish kosher habits that Christians stopped practicing after the Jerusalem Council, Acts 15:19-21).
-Paul encouraged the saints to follow their leaders in order to gauge what is true-as well as a means to identify false leaders.
+Heb 13:9 (NIV).
+"Do not be carried away by all kinds of strange teachings . . . which is of no benefit to those who do so."
+The specific type of false teachings that Paul mentions here deal with dietary laws (which probably referred to the strict Jewish kosher habits that Christians stopped practicing after the Jerusalem Council; Act 15:19-21).
+Paul encouraged the Saints to follow their leaders in order to gauge what is true and to identify false leaders.

-Hebrews 13:10-14 "Although the high priest brings the blood of animals into the Holy Place as a sacrifice for sin . . .
-Jesus also suffered . . . by His own blood" (BSB) This is a theological tangent.
+Heb 13:11-12 (BSB).
+"Although the high priest brings the blood of animals into the Holy Place as a sacrifice for sin, . . .
+Jesus also suffered . . . by His own blood."
+This is a theological tangent.
 Many of the Mosaic dietary codes were based on an avoidance of blood.
-So, Paul acknowledges the underlying sacred practices from the Jewish temple, but highlights that it was all done out of reverence for blood of the Redeemer.
-The symbols all pointed to the promised Messiah who was crucified as the greatest martyr out of the city wall, to the north of the altar (Leviticus 1:11).
-And if disciples follow his example, they can receive a greater city.
-The city is heavenly Zion or even Enoch's city.
+So Paul acknowledges the underlying sacred practices from the Jewish temple but highlights that it was all done out of reverence for the blood of the Redeemer.
+The symbols all pointed to the promised Messiah who was crucified as the greatest martyr outside of the city wall, to the north of the altar (Lev 1:11).
+If disciples follow his example, they can receive a greater city: heavenly Zion or even Enoch's city.